11 Vote

 BCC: recipient1@example.com; recipient2@example.com

 All recipients in the BCC field remain invisible to all other recipients.
-Thus, each recipient only sees the address of the sender in the TO-field and all other addresses remain unknown and we protect the data.
+Thus, each recipient only sees the address of the sender in the TO field and all other addresses remain unknown and we protect the data.

-Why should my address in the recipient?
+Why my address in the recipient field?

-Now you may wonder why you should write your own e-mail address in the recipient field.
+Now you may wonder why you should write your own e-mail address into the recipient field.
 You may think that this makes no sense, because you will get the mail with this yourself and you do not need to receive it after you have written it.

 Therefore, we take our own address.
-Because the recipients know this address anyway and we already know the contents of the mail.
+Because the recipients know this address anyway and we also already know the contents of the mail.

 The correct delimiter